Dental Fillings in Winnipeg

 Have you been dealing with a toothache?
-You may be concerned that a cavity has developed, leaving a small hole in your tooth.
+You may be worried that a cavity has grown, leaving a small hole in your tooth.
 When a cavity is left untreated, it can develop into a large hole, which exposes the root of your tooth.
-Bacteria can enter and erode the tooth to its nerves, which requires extensive dental work to fix – if you’ve ever had a root canal, you’ll understand why this is not a pleasant situation.
+Bacteria can enter and erode the tooth to its nerves, which requires extensive Restorative dentistry work to repair if you’ve ever had a root canal, you’ll understand why this is not a pleasant situation.
 So how do you stop a cavity in its tracks?
-This is why dental fillings were developed.
+This is why dental Winnipeg fillings were developed.
 To learn more about how to save a damaged tooth, read on:

 What is a filling?

-Dental fillings are treatments that repair cavities by filling in the gaps they leave, which prevents further tooth decay and restores function to the tooth.
+Dental fillings are treatments that repair cavities by filling in the gaps they leave, which prevents further tooth deterioration and restores function to the tooth.
 Fillings create protection for the teeth that need them.
-Composite fillings are tooth-coloured and nearly undetectable, while amalgam ones are more noticeable but can endure more pressure.
+While amalgam ones are more noticeable but can endure more pressure, composite fillings are tooth-coloured and nearly undetectable.

 Who needs a filling?

-If you have a cavity, you may need a filling to repair the tooth decay and fill in the gap.
+If you have a cavity, you may need a filling to repair the tooth decay and fill in the gap by looking for “dentist near me”.
 Tooth-coloured fillings can be used to replace parts of broken teeth or teeth that are damaged due to bruxism (tooth grinding).
-Those who want to improve the cosmetic appearance of their teeth may be interested in composite fillings due to their natural shades.
-Before a cavity starts to erode the root of your tooth, have it fixed with a filling.
+Those who want to improve the cosmetic appearance of their teeth may be interested in composite fillings due to their natural colours.
+Before a cavity starts to erode the root of your tooth, have it fixed today by one of our dental experts.

 Types of fillings:

-There are different types of filling materials that can be used, each with advantages and disadvantages.
+There are different types of emergency dental Winnipeg that can be used, each with merits and demerits.
 To give you a better idea of the best dental fillings for you, we’ll go over their key differences:

 Fillings that match your tooth colour offer the most natural-looking solution for cavities.
 Composite fillings are made of plastic and glass and they’re rising in popularity due to their tooth-coloured appearance.
-Someone may choose to get a composite filling if their tooth is chipped, cracked, decayed, or there is a space between two teeth.
-Composite fillings have an aesthetic advantage, but they tend to require more frequent replacements than metal ones.
-The materials used in these dental fillings are easy for dentists to mould onto a tooth, shaping it to look natural.
-Each composite filling is custom-made to match your tooth colour.
+Someone may choose to get these if their tooth is chipped, cracked, decayed, or there is a space between two teeth.
+Composite fillings from general dentistry Winnipeg have an aesthetic advantage, but they tend to require more frequent replacements than metal ones.
+The materials used in these dental fillings are easy for dentists to mold onto a tooth, shaping it to look natural.
+Each is custom-made to match your tooth colour.
 Composite fillings require less enamel to be removed since they can adhere more easily to the natural tooth structure than metal ones.
-But composite fillings offer less strength than metal ones, so they are ideal for areas that experience moderate chewing, like the front or mid teeth.
-Restore strength and enjoy the subtlety of a tooth-coloured material by asking your dentist about composite fillings.
+But most offer less strength than metal ones, so they are ideal for areas that experience moderate chewing, like the front or mid teeth.
+Restore strength and enjoy the subtlety of a tooth-coloured material by asking your best dentist in Winnipeg about composite fillings.

-Also referred to as a metal or silver filling, this material is a mix of liquid mercury and an alloy made of silver, tin, and copper.
-Amalgam fillings are durable and last longer than other types of dental fillings.
-Due to their colour, it’s best to have amalgam fillings on the back molars where they aren’t as visible.
+Also denoted to as a metal or silver filling, this material is a mix of liquid mercury and an alloy made of silver, tin, and copper.
+Amalgam fillings from dentist Winnipeg are durable and last longer than other types of dental fillings.
+Due to their colour, it’s best to have these on the back molars where they aren’t as visible.
 Composite fillings are more natural-looking than silver fillings, but not as strong.
 The strength of amalgam fillings makes them ideal for molars to withstand the pressure of chewing.
 A silver filling is more noticeable, but some may prefer this look over a tooth-coloured filling – it depends on personal preference.
-On average, an amalgam filling is less expensive than a composite one.
+You can ask your family dentist Winnipeg.
+On average, it is less expensive than a composite one.

 What to expect during the procedure:

 If you’re worried about the pain, don’t be – you will be fully frozen for your procedure and won’t feel a thing.
 The gums, surrounding skin, and teeth will be numbed to alleviate any discomfort.
 Using a drill, the dentist will remove the decayed material from the tooth structure.
 Then the filling will be applied to enclose the space.
-After the material has adhered and dried, you’ll be done with your dental filling!
+After the material has adhered and dried, you’ll be done with your dental filling at Winnipeg dental clinic!
 You can expect that numbness will continue for several hours after your dental procedure, so avoid chewing on the frozen side of your mouth.

 There are some differences during the procedure for amalgam or composite fillings.
 The material of the composite filling is easier to shape, so this process may take longer for amalgam fillings.
 But the tooth has to remain completely dry and clean when a composite filling is applied; they tend to take longer to place overall.
 Most fillings take around an hour to complete.